aemirodaniel/aemirodaniel/README.md

 - 👋 Hi, I’m Aemiro.
-- 👀 I’m an Economist interested in individual decision-making behaviour ...
+- 👀 I’m an Economist interested in individual decision-making (choice) behaviour and data science.
-- 🌱 I’m an R user and currently learning programing with python ...
+- 🌱 I’m an R user, currently learning programing with python.

 <!---
 aemirodaniel/aemirodaniel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.